TristanIsrael/PSEC/python/lib/docs/source/markdown/debugging.md

 $ mosquitto_sub --unix /var/run/mqtt_msg_local.sock -t '#' --pretty -v
 ```

+## Debug messages

+PSEC provides scripts for messages debugging:
+- `/usr/lib/psec/bin/show-messages.sh` connects to the MQTT broker and displays all the messages with their payload.
+- `/usr/lib/psec/bin/show-logs.sh` connects to the MQTT broker and displays all the logging messages (and only them).

 ## Log files

 When in debug mode the following log files are created: